Since 1994, the Autism Society of Alabama (ASA) has served and advocated for Alabama's residents affected by ASD.

 Information and referral

 ASA is the state's leading source for information on autism.
 ASA maintains a current list of service providers, as well as, an information and referral hotline.
-ASA also provides autism resource books and media for each of Alabama's 67 counties' public library system.
+Click here.

 ASA has a statewide network of over 30 groups that create community support and awareness through monthly meetings and family adventures.
-ASA provides these groups with resources, such as Bullying Prevention programs, to aid families who are caring for an individual on the autism spectrum.
+ASA provides these groups with resources, such as sensory movies, workshops and respite, to aid families who are caring for an individual on the autism spectrum.
 Click here to find a networking group near you!